 Ready for digital transformation in the insurance industry?

-Bearing in mind the above best practices, it might be helpful to connect with an external technology partner to support you on your digital transformation journey.
+Bearing in mind the above best practices, it might be helpful to connect with an external technology partner to support you on your business transformation journey.
 They can bring a new perspective to your business and introduce you to new ways and digital tools to challenge the status quo.